smartdevicelink/sdl_shaid_docs/README.md

 # SDL SHAID Documentation
 This documentation provides information for integrating with the Super Helpful Application ID (SHAID) services.
-SHAID is a group of micro-services that help keep information about applications synchronized across the SmartDeviceLink (SDL) ecosystem.
+SHAID is a group of micro-services that help keep information about SDL enabled applications synchronized across the SmartDeviceLink (SDL) ecosystem.

 Please visit [smartdevicelink.com](https://smartdevicelink.com/en/docs/shaid/master/overview/) to read and search the documentation.